wdi-sg/gitbook-2018/00-config-deployment/installfest/osx/readme.md

 [https://packagecontrol.io/installation](https://packagecontrol.io/installation)

-### Get the `Preferences.sublime-settings` file:
+### Use the class `Preferences.sublime-settings` file:
 [https://raw.githubusercontent.com/wdi-sg/gitbook-2018/master/Preferences.sublime-settings](https://raw.githubusercontent.com/wdi-sg/gitbook-2018/master/Preferences.sublime-settings#)

-Create a file named `Preferences.sublime-settings` exactly, and save it in your home directory.
+Open sublime and use the menu bar to go to: Sublime Text -> Preferences -> Settings

+On the right window (Preferences.sublime-settings), earse the current contents of the file and paste in the entire contents of the file from the link above.

 #### Using Package Control
 [https://packagecontrol.io/docs/usage](https://packagecontrol.io/docs/usage)